coconup/nomadpi-app-api/README.md

-# VanPi App API
+# nomadPi App API

-This Express server serves as the backend for the [VanPi React Frontend](https://github.com/coconup/vanpi-react).
-It provides the needed functionality to handle resources (Switches, batteries, settings etc.) and it also acts as an intermediary to the more low-level APIs [VanPi core](https://github.com/coconup/vanpi-core-api) and [VanPi automation](https://github.com/coconup/vanpi-automation-api).
+This Express server serves as the backend for the [nomadPi React Frontend](https://github.com/coconup/nomadpi-react).
+It provides the needed functionality to handle resources (Switches, batteries, settings etc.) and it also acts as an intermediary to the more low-level APIs [nomadPi core](https://github.com/coconup/nomadpi-core-api) and [nomadPi automation](https://github.com/coconup/nomadpi-automation-api).

 ## Prerequisites

-Ensure the following environment variables are set before running the server, preferably through `direnv` as part of the [VanPi Docker Stack](https://github.com/coconup/vanpi-docker-stack):
+Ensure the following environment variables are set before running the server, preferably through `direnv` as part of the [nomadPi Docker Stack](https://github.com/coconup/nomadpi-docker-stack):

 * `ENCRYPTION_KEY`: Encryption key for securing sensitive data.
 * `DB_HOST`, `DB_USER`, `DB_PASSWORD`, `DB_NAME`: Database connection details.

 ## Getting Started

-1. Within your [VanPi Docker Stack](https://github.com/coconup/vanpi-docker-stack), clone the repository under `volumes`.
+1. Within your [nomadPi Docker Stack](https://github.com/coconup/nomadpi-docker-stack), clone the repository under `volumes`.

 2. Start the `docker-compose` stack and access the server at http://raspberrypi.local:3001 (assuming `raspberrypi` is the host you set for your Pi).